Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 \subsection{Morawetz estimates: non-trapping}

 In this section, we first consider the region of our spacetime outside of a neighborhood of the trapped set.
-Since we are only considering the slowly-rotating Kerr(-de Sitter) family, the desired estimate on this region can be proven by considering just a single (non-pseudodifferential) vectorfield multiplier.
-Within a neighborhood of the trapped set, we will need the more nuanced frequency-space estimates in \zcref[cap]{sec:Morawetz:KdS}.
+Since we are only considering the slowly-rotating Kerr-de Sitter family, the desired estimate on this region can be proven by considering just a single (non-pseudodifferential) vectorfield multiplier.
 We refer the reader to Section 10.1 of \cite{klainermanGlobalNonlinearStability2020} for a proof of a similar estimate to solutions of equations of the form \zcref[noname]{eq:model-problem-gRW} on Schwarzschild, and to Section 7.2 of \cite{giorgiWaveEquationsEstimates2024} for a discussion of similar conditional Morawetz estimates on Kerr.

-The main difficulty of proving a Morawetz estimate is to adapt the energy estimates to the degeneracy of the trapped set of null bi-characteristics.